hjvoid/nuclei-investigation/README.md

 # nuclei-investigation
-Try to integrate nuclei into github actions of a bun.sh application
+Attempt to integrate nuclei into github actions

 ## Repository Disclaimer